Canada supports affordable housing in Coquitlam

 “Every Canadian deserves a safe and affordable place to call home.
 Through the National Housing Co-Investment Fund, our government is investing in affordable housing here in Coquitlam to help improve the quality of life for those who need it most.
 Thanks to today’s announcement, more families in Coquitlam will now have access to affordable homes.
 This is the National Housing Strategy at work.”

 Ron McKinnon, Member of Parliament for Coquitlam – Port Coquitlam -

 “This investment from the Government of Canada’s National Housing Co-investment Fund is improving the economic and social well-being of the families who will soon call Robert Nicklin Place their home and is making Coquitlam a better place to live.
-When people have a secure and stable home, they gain the confidence they need to succeed and fulfill their potential.”
+When people have a secure and stable home, they gain the confidence they need to succeed and fulfil their potential.”

 Fin Donnelly, Member of the Legislative Assembly for Coquitlam – Burke Mountain -

 “We know people in Coquitlam need more options for quality, affordable housing.
 Our government is proud to be working with the federal government, the City of Coquitlam and local partners to take another step forward in addressing the lack of affordable housing for people with low to moderate incomes and make a significant difference in the lives of people in the community.”

 Richard Stewart, Mayor, City of Coquitlam and Metro Vancouver Director -